 Indeed, one of the main security measures of any system is a correct configuration of users and their passwords.
 Raspberry Pi, of course, is no exception.

-Leaving the default password of your Raspberry Pi may be “more or less acceptable” for test equipment connected only locally (and even then, you should get used to changing it).
+Leaving the default password on your Raspberry Pi might be “more or less acceptable” for test systems connected only locally (and even then, you should get used to changing it).

 Fortunately, managing permissions, passwords, groups, and users, as well as configuring security, are one of the strong points of Linux-based systems like Raspbian.

-Default Raspberry Pi password
+Default Raspberry Pi Password

 - Username: pi